Kw To Btu H Conversion

 • Q: Can I use this conversion for all types of energy?

 • A: While this conversion is widely applicable for heat transfer and thermal energy, it’s not directly applicable to all forms of energy conversion.
-For instance, it's not appropriate for directly converting electrical energy into mechanical work.
-However, for heating and cooling applications, it’s very relevant.
+Take this case: it's not appropriate for directly converting electrical energy into mechanical work.
+That said, for heating and cooling applications, it’s very relevant.

 • Q: What if I need to convert between kW and BTU for a different time period (not per hour)?